Sanix-Darker/dockdb.nvim/README.md

 ## HOW TO USE

 - Select a bunch of lines (your query).
-- Run it depending on the Backend.
+- Execute depending on the Backend and get output in Command Line section.
-- Get's output.

 ## COMMANDS